Your submission was sent successfully! Close

 The Ubuntu Livepatch Service applies critical kernel security patches without rebooting.
 This is especially useful on production environments and services where downtime is disruptive.

-Livepatch is free for up to 3 machines with a personal subscription and included in the Ubuntu Advantage subscription.
+Livepatch is free for up to 5 machines with an Ubuntu Prosubscription.

 This tutorial will show you how to enable this service on your Ubuntu system.